Lesterpaintstheworld/AutonomousAIs/missions/sota_pki/specifications.md

    - Create measurement methodologies for each KPI
    - Establish baseline measurements and target improvements

-4. Create Guidelines for Ongoing Ethical Assessment Throughout PKI Lifecycle
+4. Create Guidelines for Ongoing Technical Assessment Throughout PKI Lifecycle
    - Develop a protocol for regular ethical audits
    - Establish processes for continuous ethical monitoring
    - Create feedback mechanisms for reporting and addressing ethical concerns